WatForm/fortress/DevelopersGuide.md

     - `unbound` or `bound` (with a scope size)=
     - `exact` or `inexact`
     - `changeable` or `unchangeable` (once)
+* Built-in sorts:
+    - Integers are separated into:
+        + IntSort - an integer - it may or may not have a bound
+        + UnboundedIntSort - no bound
+        + BoundedIntSort - an integer of a bounded size
+        + These three sorts are needed to indicate if the user is requiring the integer to be of a certain bound/unbounded (BoundedIntSort/UnboundedIntSort) or if fortress is allowed to determine whether an int can be left unbounded or not.
+        + The MSFMF problem can include a mixture of the above; each dealt with appropriately.
+        + The numeric operations are of different sorts for the argument types above.
+    - BV(x) - a bit vector of width x; its scope is always 2^x
 * An `operation` takes a term and applies a transformation to it.
 Examples of operations are converting to negation normal form, performing sort inference, simplification, and skolemization.
 * A `TheoryTransformer` or `ProblemStateTransformer` takes a `Theory` or `ProblemState` respectively and converts them into a new `Theory` or `ProblemState`by applying a transformation to all terms of the theory (using an operation usually).
 Examples of transformers are converting to negation normal form, performing sort inference, symmetry breaking, adding range formulas.